linode/docs/docs/linode-writers-formatting-guide.md

 keywords: 'style guide,format,formatting,how to write,write for us,write for linode,linode docs,submissions'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 alias: ['style-guide/']
-modified: Thursday, October 6th, 2016
+modified: Friday, January 6th, 2017
 modified_by:
   name: Edward Angert
 published: 'Wednesday, January 15th, 2014'
 title: Linode Writer's Formatting Guide
 ---

-Submissions which adhere to the following formatting guidelines are more likely to be accepted than those which do not, so review this page carefully.
+Submissions that adhere to the following formatting guidelines are more likely to be accepted than those that do not, so review this page carefully.
 If you have any questions, contact <contribute@linode.com>.

 ## General Layout